 The program occurs primarily in an on-line environment using Blackboard, a tool that allows students to access resources online.
 Multiple applications such as PowerPoint, Camtasia, video, audio, animation, and other applications are created outside of Blackboard and uploaded into Blackboard courses to enhance teaching and learning.
 Two on-campus sessions occur at our beautiful Duquesne University campus in the heart of Pittsburgh.

 Yes, there is one required 2-3 day on-campus session at the beginning of the program to help successfully launch your doctoral studies, and another at the end to present your capstone doctoral project.
 These are scheduled to minimize disruption to any potential family and work obligations.

 Is there any housing available for on-campus sessions?

-When you visit campus for the initial on-campus session May 22-24, 2014, discounted on-campus housing and parking rates are available and discounted hotel rates are arranged at hotels within walking distance.
-When you present your doctoral capstone project at the end of the program on-campus housing will not be available, but discounted hotel rates at local center city hotels will continue to be available.
+When you visit campus for the initial on-campus session, discounted hotel rates are arranged at hotels within walking distance.
+When you present your doctoral capstone project at the end of the program discounted hotel rates at local center city hotels will continue to be available.